Table of Contents

 SHARING MEMORIES

-1930's Life on the Farm during
+1930's Life on

-the Great Depression
+the Farm during the Great Depression

 Introduction

-The author, Dorothy Jones, was born in 1924, the youngest of six children.
+The author, Dorothy Scalzo, was born in 1924, the

-All were born at home with the assistance of the family doctor.
-Yes, he made
+youngest of six children.
+All were born at home with the assistance of

-The short stories in this book are memories of American mid-west family
+The short stories in this book are memories of

-The Jones homestead consisted of a small seven-acre farm.
-The house,
+The homestead consisted of a small seven-acre

-called Jonesburg, was quite large and lovely, with a huge stained glass window
+farm.
+The house was quite large and lovely, with a

-overlooking the landing.
-It had three bedrooms, plus a finished attic that
+huge stained glass window overlooking the landing.
+It had three

-took care of the overflow of kids.
-The Jones family was most fortunate to
+bedrooms, plus a finished attic that took care of the overflow of kids.

-have one real bathroom in the house, along with a well-used outhouse in their
+house, along with a well-used outhouse in their backyard.

-on this my 79th
+on this my 79th birthday,

-27th, 2003
+November 27th, 2003